PricelessToolkit/MailBoxGuard/README.md

 #### Mode
 - **Mode:** `single` - Ensures that only one instance of this automation can run at a time.

-This setup ensures that whenever new mail is detected by the mailbox sensor, a high-priority notification with relevant details and an image is sent to the specified mobile device.

 ### "Automation"  MailBox Dismiss Notification from Notification